TRossen89/Portfolio/README.md

 A playful digital board game I built for my cousin’s daughter’s confirmation (*konfirmation*).
 I packaged it as a standalone executable using PyInstaller, making it easy to share and run without requiring Python or dependencies.

 > This project is currently private.
-If you're interested in the code, feel free to reach out and I’ll be happy to grant access.
+If you're interested in the code, feel

-> This project is currently private.
-If you're interested in the code feel free to reach out and I’ll be happy to grant access.
+> free to reach out and I’ll be happy to grant access.

 **STATUS:** Finished.